 ft in

-Calculate the square feet from measurements in feet, inches or cm for flooring, landscaping, carpets, garden or construction projects.
+Calculate the square footage of rooms, properties, and areas from measurements in feet, inches or meters.
+Useful for flooring, landscaping, carpets, garden or construction projects.

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.